-We encourage you to contact our registrars on +61 2 9747 4780 or email to have a conversation about what course might best suit your needs.
+We encourage you to contact our registrars to start a conversation about what course might best suit your needs.

 The MTh is a research degree with study and research to be undertaken normally in one field of specialisation within the departments of Bible and Languages, Christian Thought, or Ministry and Practice.
 The MTh is for theology graduates who are already engaged in ministry and aspire to be teachers in universities and theological colleges in Australia and overseas.
 Graduates of the course may articulate to the ACT's Doctor of Ministry, Doctor of Philosophy and Doctor of Theology.

 If you are experienced in ministry and keen to make a thoughtful contribution to the field, you may be interested in a Doctor of Ministry (DMin).
 The form of the DMin is currently being revised by the ACT and is likely to be available from 2020 comprising both coursework and thesis components.

 The degree can allow candidates whose academic background is in fields other than those traditionally related to theology, to pursue research in their primary field of research and integrate their research with knowledge from various Christian traditional theological disciplines...